 NW Fudge and Confections

-At NW Fudge and Confections, they offer the iconic old-fashioned candy store experience to all who visit downtown Port Angeles.
+At NW Fudge and Confections, enjoy an old-fashioned candy store experience in Port Angeles.
 Owners Bob and Lindi Lumens started their shop as a small fudge and candy kiosk in Bellevue.
 As their company grew, they set their sights on opening up a shop in the Olympic Peninsula and expanded their offerings to over 700 candies.
+Fudge remains their trademark product, and they go big on its creation.
+Over 75 pounds is produced every week.
+You’ll also find chocolates, truffles, and saltwater taffy.

 Schocolat

-The pure artistry on display is a true delight as are their delicious flavors, like Rum Raisin, Amaretto, and Pecan Pie Crunch.
-They’re always happy to provide samples and share their approach, but they don’t offer factory tours at this time.
+Located in the charming Bavarian-style town of Leavenworth, Schocolat specializes in Belgian-style chocolates.
+The pure artistry on display is a true delight, as are their delicious flavors, like Rum Raisin, Amaretto, and Pecan Pie Crunch.

 About the Author